Devsome/sdl-Documentation/docs/features/backend/index.md

 - - Settings for custom Categories, Priorities
 - - Live Chatting with instant Messages
 - Voucher Controller with expired at method
+- Donations Controller
+- - Settings about the Donations
+- - Logging
 - Backlinks Controller
 - Supporters Online Controller
 - Auctions House